 The documentation for VPD provides many details for a successful implementation, but there's not substitute for real world experience.
 That's what you'll hear about in our March 3, 2020 10 AM Eastern PL/SQL Office Hours session from AskTOM.

-In the March Office Hours session, Praveen will show how he has used Virtual Private Database across an entire application to control what end users can see based on their role/access level.
-The business driver for this use of VPD was to ensure appropriate access to the sensitive/financial data in the application.
+In the March Office Hours session, Praveen will show how Virtual Private Database functionality can be applied across an entire application to control what end users can see based on their role/access level.
+The business driver for this use of VPD is to ensure appropriate access to the sensitive/financial data in the application.

 Follow this link to subscribe to my monthly PL/SQL Office Hours program, so that you will receive email reminders.
 You can also view recordings of the dozens of past sessions, including: